ChibiOS/ChibiOS/readme.txt

        18.2.2 and 17.6.5).
 - HAL: Fixed wrong registry entries for STM32F030x4 (bug #952)(backported to 18.2.2).
-- HAL: Fixed Invalid divider settings in Serial and UART STM32 drivers when USART_CR1_OVER8 is specified (bug #951)(backported to 18.2.2 and 17.6.5).
+- HAL: Fixed invalid divider settings in Serial and UART STM32 drivers when USART_CR1_OVER8 is specified (bug #951)(backported to 18.2.2 and 17.6.5).
 - NIL: Fixed missing extern declaration in IAR Cortex-M port (bug #950)